tibetan-nlp/annodoc/index.md

 > _(He) presented the letter to the lama._ (CT - Milarepa)

 The same logic applies to the omission of `obj`.
-Provided `iobj` is present, then `obj` is inferred, since two-place predicates must have an `nsubj` and an `obj`.
+Provided `iobj` is present, then `obj` is inferred, since three-place predicates must also have an `nsubj` and an `obj`.

 Unfortunately, this reasoning does not allow us to distinguish between a three-place predicate with a missing `iobj` and a two-place predicate.
 We do not yet know  whether this situation arises in practice - that is, whether or not we will need to distinguish, for the same lemma,